Albert Azzo II, Margrave of Milan: Second marriage

 Some sources say he also married Vitalia Orseolo, daughter of Peter Orseolo.
 They had a daughter: Itta.

 He had an extra-marital affair with, or perhaps married, Matilda, sister of William/Guglielmo, Bishop of Pavia (r.1069-1102/3), with whom he had a daughter named Adelasia, who married Guglielmo Adelardi.

 Death

-Alberto Azzo II lived to at least his 90s.
+Albert Azzo II lived to at least 100.
 He died in August 1097 at the monastery of Vangadizza (Badia Polesine), where he was buried.